privacygmail cleanupemail security

 The deception:

-• Doesn't actually unsubscribe (just hides with filters)
+• Doesn't actually unsubscribe you (just hides emails with filters)

 • Free because your data is the product